derekhiggins/tripleo-ci/README.md

-See toci-defaults for a list of additional environment variables that can be defined in ~/.toci in order to control things like o Changing the architecture to amd64 o Deploying tripleo images on real baremetal hosts o Increasing the resources allocated to bm_poseur nodes o notifying an irc channel and uploading toci results to a server (used if running toci as a CI framwork)
+See toci-defaults for a list of additional environment variables that can be defined in ~/.toci in order to control things like
+* Changing the architecture to amd64
+* Deploying tripleo images on real baremetal hosts
+* Increasing the resources allocated to bm_poseur nodes
+* notifying an irc channel and uploading toci results to a server (used if running toci as a CI framwork)

 Using Toci to setup a dev environment